taryev/PhyEx-Cameras/README.md

 Before running anything, install all dependencies using pip or the `requirements.txt` file.

 ## Usage
+Each section explains how the code works and gives usage examples.
 ### Graphic User Interface
 🎯 Propose a graphical solution to simplify usage of functionalities
 📖 Documentation : [PhyEx Cameras GUI](Documentation/gui.md)